 Faucet Aerators range from 16 mm-ex (Tom Thumb) to 24-28 mm-ex (regular).
 Junior and Tiny Junior are the categories for mid-range aerators (20 to 22 mm-ex) (18 mm-ex).
 The size of the spout aperture on the faucet arm will determine which choice is ideal for you.

 Keep in mind that faucet aerators come in different sizes.
 To ensure you get a suitable replacement, take note of the size of your old aerator.

 The most popular size of aerators is 1.5 inches, with three types available.
 Remove the old aerator from your tap and lay it on a flat surface next to a quarter, dime, or nickel.

 - The penny-size aerator is usually adequate for tiny ponds with a diameter of less than 2 feet.
 The cost depends on the size of the aerator and will range from $3 to $5.

 - You will need a junior-size one if the old aerator is small, like a dime.
 They typically cost between $4-$8.

 - A quarter-size aerator will only cost you around $3-$6.

 You may have a few questions about how to clean your pool with an aerator.
-The hole size in the center of each aerating screen determines its usefulness, so make sure you choose one that’s appropriate for your needs.
-Cache aerators come in four different sizes, and you’ll also need a tiny penny for each one.
+The hole size in the center of each aerating screen determines its usefulness, so make sure you choose one appropriate for your needs.
+Cache aerators come in four sizes, and you’ll also need a tiny penny for one.
 Cache aerators are measured similarly to other types of aeration screens; however, they are not sized like penny-size holes.